gespona/depthai-unity-plugin/README.md

 DepthAI Unity Plugin is native plugin designed to bring DepthAI cameras (OAK-1, OAK-D) to Unity

 OAK cameras are Edge AI devices powered by Intel Movidius Myriad-X Inference vision processing units, so cameras are able to do inference deep learning models without need a host.
+It combines neural inference, depth vision, and feature tracking into an easy-to-use solution.

 More info: https://www.luxonis.com
 (I'm not related to luxonis)

 DepthAI Unity Plugin is based on C++ DepthAI-Core library

+**if you find this repo interesting please star and watch !**

 # Main Goals